permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 git: https://github.com/permutationlock/zig_type_traits
 ---

-Generics in Zig often get a bad wrap, particularly `anytype`.
-While I love a good robust type system like those found in Haskell or Rust, I have come to really appreciate the simplicity of Zig generics.
+Generics in Zig often get a bad wrap, particularly the `anytype` keyword.
+Personally, while I also love working with the robust type systems found in languages like Haskell and Rust, I have come to really appreciate Zig's "`type` as a first class type" approach to generics.

-This article will cover a couple common patterns for working with `anytype` parameters, and then introduce my [trait library][1] as a potential strategy for managing complicated generic types.
+This article will cover a couple common patterns for working with `anytype` parameters, and introduce my [trait library][1] as an option for managing complicated generic types.

 ## An example situation